adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 Bloat makes it harder to maintain and degrades performance (albeit in a minor way).

-## 9. Because reuse breaks semantics

-If you strive to reuse the bits inbetween the curly braces to create atomic class names, you'll encounter all the problems stated in the chapter about [Semantics](/chapters/semantics/).
-Read that chapter now, if you haven't already.

-## 10. What if I really want to reuse a style?
+## What if I really want to reuse a style?

-It is rare, but there are times when it does make sense to reuse a style.
+On occasion it makes sense to reuse a style.
 In this case use the comma in your selectors and place it in a well named file.

 For example let's say you wanted a bunch of different modules or components to have red text you might do this: